-The P[WSHR>16] forecasts (Figs. 8u-y) generally reflect the tendencies in the members composing each ensemble subset.
-In ENS4, the highest P[WSHR>16] generally coincide with observations (Fig. 8u), while clear westward biases are evident in ENS20 and ENS20 subsets.
-Furthermore, the ROC score for the ENS4 P[WSHR>16] of 0.88 is noticeably higher than all of the ENS20 ensemble subsets, whose ROC scores range from 0.42 to 0.80.
+The [P(WSHR > 16)] forecasts (Figs. 8u-y) generally reflect the tendencies in the members composing each ensemble subset.
+In ENS4, the highest [P(WSHR > 16)] generally coincide with the observations (Fig. 8u), while clear westward biases are evident in the ENS20 and ENS20 subsets.
+Furthermore, the ROC score for the ENS4 [P(WSHR > 16)] of 0.88 is noticeably higher than those of all of the ENS20 ensemble subsets, whose ROC scores range from 0.42 to 0.80.

-The P[MUCAPE>1000] forecasts (Figs. 8z- δ) are a bit more difficult to evaluate subjectively since many of the ENS4 and ENS20 members overforecast MUCAPE>1000 resulting in large areas of non-zero P[MUCAPE>1000] over much of the domain.
-However, the highest P[MUCAPE>1000] values in ENS4 generally are co-located with the highest observed values roughly centered over Illinois.
-In contrast, the highest values in ENS20 are displaced further to the west in eastern Kansas
+The [P(MUCAPE > 1000] forecasts (Figs. 8z- δ) are a bit more difficult to evaluate subjectively since many of the ENS4 and ENS20 members overforecast MUCAPE > 1000 resulting in large areas of nonzero [P(MUCAPE > 1000] over much of the domain.
+However, the highest [P(MUCAPE > 1000] values in ENS4 generally are collocated with the highest observed values roughly centered over Illinois.
+In contrast, the highest values in ENS20 are displaced farther to the west in eastern Kansas and western Missouri.
+This subjective impression is consistent with the ENS4 ROC score of 0.80 for [P(MUCAPE > 1000], which is noticeably higher than the ROC scores for the ENS20 ensemble subsets, which range from 0.58 to 0.71.